GLEIF-IT/reg-poc-verifier/README.md

 # reg-poc-verifier
 Regulatory PoC vLEI Verification Service

+## Launching Service
+To initiate this service, run the following commands from the root directory of this repository.  =First create the database environment for the service with:

+`kli init --name vdb --nopasscode --config-dir scripts --config-file verifier-config.json`

+The the service can be launched with:

+`verifier server start --config-dir scripts --config-file verifier-config.json`

 ## Registering an AID as a Valid Report Submitter
 For an AID to be registered as a valid report submitter it must use the `/presentations/{said}` API to present a valid